pvasireddy-amd/mlir-aie/AIEDialect.md

 This operation represents a programmed circuit-switched connection in a stream switch.
 It associates a source bundle and source channel with a destination bundle and a destination channel.
 This operation must exist within an `aie.switchbox` or `aie.shim_switchbox` operation.
-All of the `aie.connect` operations in a switchbox must have a different destinations.
+All of the `aie.connect` operations in a switchbox must have different destinations.
 All of the `aie.connect` operations must also have a destination which is different from all of the `aie.masterset` operations in the same switchbox.